kaan-keskin/introduction-to-docker/Part1.md

 An insecure conﬁguration like this might be suitable for labs, but it’s unacceptable for anything else.
 TLS to the rescue!
 Docker lets you force the client and daemon to only accept network connections that are secured with TLS.
 This is recommended for production environments, even if all traffic is traversing trusted internal networks.
 You can secure both the client and the daemon.
 Securing the client forces the client to only connect to Docker daemons with certiﬁcates signed by a trusted Certiﬁcate Authority (CA).
 Securing the daemon forces the daemon to only accept connections from clients presenting certiﬁcates from a trusted CA. A combination of both modes offers the most security.

-## 6: Images
+## Images

 In this chapter we’ll dive deep into Docker images.
 The aim of the game is to give you a **solid understanding** of what Docker images are, how to perform basic operations, and how they work under-the-hood.
 We’ll see how to build new images with our own applications inside of them in a later chapter.

 ### Docker images

 A Docker image is a unit of packaging that contains everything required for an application to run.
-This includes;application code, application dependencies, and OS constructs.
+This includes; application code, application dependencies, and OS constructs.
 If you have an application’s Docker image, the only other thing you need to run that application is a computer running Docker.

 If you’re a former VM admin, you can think of Docker images as similar to VM templates.
 A VM template is like a stopped VM — a Docker image is like a stopped container.
 If you’re a developer you can think of them as similar to *classes*.

 You get Docker images by *pulling* them from an image registry.
-The most common registry is `DockerHub` but others exist.
+The most common registry is **`DockerHub`** but others exist.
 The *pull* operation downloads the image to your local Docker host where Docker can use it to start one or more containers.

 Images are made up of multiple *layers* that are stacked on top of each other and represented as a single object.
 Inside of the image is a cut-down operating system (OS) and all of the ﬁles and dependencies required to run an application.
 Because containers are intended to be fast and lightweight, images tend to be small (Microsoft images tend to be huge).

----

 We’ve mentioned a couple of times already that **images** are like stopped containers.
 In fact, you can stop a container and create a new image from it.
 With this in mind, images are considered *build-time* constructs, whereas containers are *run-time* constructs.